-Six and the City, Series 1, Column 11, looks at the sixth and final dating decade being covered.
-Originally published in the Red Deer LIFE newspaper on June 27, 2004.
-I republish it here:
+Six and the City, Series 1, Column 11, examines the trials of being 60-something and looking for love.
+Originally published: Red Deer LIFE newspaper, June 27, 2004.

 Enjoying the gift of the present